 Men Who Marry More than 20 Years Younger: What’s it about?

-They say things like love has no age and that age is but a number but when it comes to actual relationships, do such sayings really hold true?
+They say that love has no age and that age is a number, but do such sayings really hold true when it comes to relationships?

 Further, what about the moralistic aspect or the question of compatibility?
 Are such intimate arrangements even healthy?

-One article published by The Good Men Project discusses how if or not such an engagement is healthy and mutually beneficial relies on the motivations behind the same.
-This brings us to the question; what reason do men fall for and often marry women twenty or more years younger than they are to begin with?
+One article published by The Good Men Project discusses whether such an engagement is healthy and mutually beneficial.
+It relies on the motivations behind the same.
+This brings us to the question: why do men fall for and often marry women twenty or more years younger than they are?
 Let’s explore this.

-In my years of working, here are some of the general realizations I have had about why older men become drawn to women so much younger.
+In my years of working, here are some general realizations about why older men become drawn to women so much younger.
 Do remember that these are just some potential frameworks.
 As human beings, we are all different and operate in varying ways personally.

 Mid-life Anxiety